Lughaidh Ó Cléirigh: Life

 Born in Tír Conaill (modern-day County Donegal), Lughaidh was the cousin of renowned Gaelic historian Mícheál Ó Cléirigh and one of five sons of Maccon Ó Cléirigh, a court poet to the O'Donnells.
 The Ó Cléirighs had a long tradition as one of Gaelic Ireland's foremost learned families, and the Tír Conaill branch had served the O'Donnells for over two hundred years.
 Lughaidh and his brothers are the last generation of their sept to be included in the Ó Cléirigh genealogies of the 17th-century.

+In 1603 Lughaidh Ó Cléirigh served on a commission established to inquire into the boundaries of the lordship of Tír Conaill following the collapse of Gaelic rule.
+In the record he is described as “a chronicler” and was said to reside at a place called “Doran” (recorded in the Irish Patent Rolls of James I).
+Research by historian Éamon Ó Caoineachán identifies this place-name with the coastal district of Bundoran in south-west Donegal and notes that Lughaidh Ó Cléirigh appears in the record as “Loy O’Clere of Doran, cronocler”.
+This identification is also reflected in the updated entry for Lughaidh Ó Cléirigh in the Dictionary of Irish Biography, published by the Royal Irish Academy, which notes that this “Doran” refers to the modern coastal district of Bundoran.

 In the lead up to the Ulster Plantation, he was involved as a juror and commissioner in the land surveys in Donegal.
 Lughaidh participated in the Contention of the bards, an event which probably took place between 1616 and 1624.
 Of the thirty poems produced by the participants, four were reportedly written by Ó Cléirigh.
 The 19th-century historian John O'Donovan believed that Lughaidh Ó Cléirigh was the father of the annalist Cucoigriche (Peregrine) Ó Cléirigh, but this has since been disputed.
 The date of Lughaidh Ó Cléirigh's death is unknown.